lamnhan066/language_helper/README.md

   // LanguageHelper should be initialized before calling `runApp`. await languageHelper.initial(
       // This is [LanguageData] and it must be not empty.
-      data: data,
+      data: languageData,
+      // Like the `languageData` but with higher priority.
+      dataOverrides: languageDataOverrides,

-      // [Optional] Default is set to the device locale (if available) or the first language of [data]
+      // Default is set to the device locale (if available) or the first language of the `languageData`.
       initialCode: LanguageCodes.en,

-      // [Optional] Change the app language when the device language is changed.
+      // Change the app language when the device language is changed.
+Default is set to `true`.
       syncWithDevice: true,
   );